 Protect Hens From Pests & Predators - Predators such as bears, raptors, and cougars must be kept away from your hens; you may want to consider electric fencing to reduce attracting predators.
 See WildsafeBC for information and tips.

 Properly Dispose of Deceased Hens - The average life span of a chicken is around eight years, but can range from four to eleven years.
-When they die you cannot dispose of chickens on your property or in the garbage pickup, you must either take them to Animal Control for cremation or to the landfill.
-If you wish to get rid of live hens contact local farmers and suppliers.
+When they die, must either take them to Animal Control at 1303 Mission Flats Road for cremation or to the landfil.
+Do not dispose of chickens on your property or in the garbage pickup.
+If you wish to get rid of live hens, contact local farmers and suppliers.

 For animal control issues and inquiries, please contact email@example.com or 250-828-3409.